-Last year, around this time, Tony and our grandchildren made caramel slice.
+Last year, around this time, my husband Tony and our grandchildren made caramel slice.

 Given that our grandchildren were coming to stay with us for a couple of weeks in the school holidays, Tony planned a cooking activity for them.
 He chose to make caramel slice.
 He found a recipe for caramel slice in a Coles advertising catalogue (03/06/2015) and decided even he could make that.

 In case you are wondering, “Dida” is the equivalent of “Grandpa” in old Serbo-Croatian.
-My husband Tony, Croatian-born, is Dida to our three grandchildren.
+Tony, Croatian-born, is Dida to our three grandchildren.
 Hence the name of this post: “Dida’s Caramel Slice”.

 You may remember I have written before that Tony does not cook and he doesn’t want to cook.
 There is one exception.
 Once a year, in December or January, he takes over my kitchen and cooks his signature Mango Chutney.